McMaster University: Admissions

 The requirements for admission differ between students from Ontario, other provinces in Canada, and international students due to the lack of uniformity in marking schemes.
-The acceptance rate at McMaster for full-time, first-year undergraduate applications in 2024 was approximately 59 percent.
+The acceptance rate at McMaster for full-time, first-year undergraduate applications in 2024 was approximately 59 per cent.
 The university received 47,544 applicants in 2023.

 However, students entering McMaster's more selective undergraduate programs, including the Honours Health Sciences Program, Integrated Sciences, and Arts and Science programs, tend to have higher averages.
 In 2016, Yahoo!
 Finance named the university's Health Sciences program the toughest Canadian undergraduate program to gain admission to, with an acceptance rate of 4.5 per cent out of an average of 3,500 applicants each year.

 The Michael DeGroote School of Medicine has notably developed admission tests adopted by other schools.
 In 2001, they developed the multiple-mini interview to address long-standing concerns over standard panel interviews; viewed as poor reflectors for medical school performance.
 This format uses short, independent assessments in a timed circuit to obtain aggregate scores in interpersonal skills, professionalism, ethical/moral judgment, and critical thinking to assess candidates.
 The multiple-mini interview has consistently shown to have a higher predictive validity for future performance than traditional interviews.
 The multiple-mini interview process has since been adopted by the majority of Canadian medical schools, as well as a number of medical schools in the United States.
 In 2010, the medical school developed the Computer-based Assessment for Sampling Personal Characteristics, to better assess the applicant's personal characteristics.
 Several other medical schools have adopted the CASPer test, including New York Medical College, Robert Wood Johnson Medical School, and the University of Ottawa Faculty of Medicine.